Recipe by Baking Nana

 firmly packed basil leaves

-Warning!
-There is an error!
-My submitted recipe calls for 1/4 cup lemon juice- I have let AR know about it - Hopefully they will be able to correct the published version, in which case I can amend this review.
+Thanks so much AR for correcting the amount of lemon juice!
+You guys rock!
+My submitted recipe called for 1/4 cup lemon juice- I let AR know about it an they corrected the recipe!
 I recommend tossing the pesto with hot pasta so the cheese sort of melts and coats each strand.
 You might want to reserve a ladle or two of hot pasta water so you can add a little while tossing if you want a saucier dish.

 I love lemon and I love garlic, but this recipe had way,way too much garlic and lemon!
 I tried adding cream.
 Then I tried adding coconut oil.
 But it was still too sour and spicy.